-Linnaeus-Palme is a Sida financed scholarship programme that aims to strengthen Swedish universities cooperation with universities in developing countries in Africa, Asia and Latin America.
+Linnaeus-Palme is a Sida financed scholarship programme that aims to strengthen Swedish universities cooperation with universities in low and middle income countries in Africa, Asia and Latin America.
 The programme encourages long-term collaborative projects, and mutual capacity building and understanding of the participants' cultures.
 Through Linnaeus-Palme KTH faculty can seek funding for staff and student exchange.

 - The programme is administered by the Swedish Council for Higher Education (UHR).
 You can find more information on the funding that can be expected through the programme (size of grants and flat rate) as well as guidelines for grantees of UHR .

 - Make an application based on the application process and the forms are available from UHR .

 - Prepare a project abstract and school approval letter Approval Letter (docx 67 kB)